Do you have a good handle on your content strategy?

 Content Strategy Myth #3: One Size Fits All

-Once, several years ago, we had a problem.
-We were receiving a TON of new clients from a single source.
+Once, several years ago, we were receiving a TON of new clients from a single source, and they all wanted the same type of launch sequence.
+The strategy was already already planned, and all we had to do was write.

 Well… not exactly.

-For some, the launch model these business owners wanted was great.
+For some clients, the launch model they wanted was great.
 It matched up with their audience size, their place in business, and the type of content their followers wanted.
 It made sense.

 Because their mentor promised that, no matter what kind of business they had, and no matter what stage it was in, their strategy would work.